 Sean graduated from the University of Kansas, where he studied behavioral psychology.
 His passion for marine life took him from the Kansas flats to the New England coasts.
 Here, he began working with Meaghan on large scale beach cleanups, and has been her partner in fighting the threat of marine debris ever since.
 He is currently a member of the New England Aquarium Marine Mammal staff, where his primary role is pinniped husbandry and enrichment.
 Through his work, he hopes to inspire ocean stewardship, and promote a healthy environment for animals living in human care and the natural world.

 Why join us

 This is a rare opportunity to dive Clipperton as well as the Socorro Islands during shark and whale migration season.
-The trip will offer the chance to get rare images of Clipperton Atoll, a forbidden and off the beaten path destination.
+The trip will offer the chance to get rare images of Clipperton Atoll, a forbidding and off the beaten path destination.

 Also, as participants in this citizen science program, you will learn how to photo-ID, tag and take skin samples from sharks, learn about their biology and ecology, assist scientists in the censusing of sharks and participate in the marine debris survey and beach cleanup.

 Dive and Liveaboard Package